Last Updated on June 24, 2019 by Ellen Christian

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

+Is soy lecithin gluten free?
 I have been looking for a gluten free bread recipe that Sarah would enjoy.
 I haven’t had a lot of luck at the grocery store so I thought that I would try making my own.
-Gluten free baking is entirely different from baking with traditional flours.
+Gluten-free baking is entirely different from baking with traditional flours.
 Gluten in traditional flours makes the dough elastic or chewy which is what gives it the normal texture you expect from bread.
-Because there is no gluten in gluten free flours, the bread has an entirely different texture.
-Breads with gluten also rise more than gluten free breads because the gas is trapped when the gluten strands are formed which causes the bread to rise.
+Because there is no gluten in gluten-free flours, the bread has an entirely different texture.
+Bread with gluten also rises more than gluten-free bread because the gas is trapped when the gluten strands are formed which causes the bread to rise.
 No gluten = no rising like a traditional bread.

 Understanding Soy Lecithin

 Soy lecithin is an ingredient in many gluten-free baked goods.
 It is a natural chemical that is found in plants and animals that makes up cell membranes.
 Soy lecithin helps with emulsification of the fats in gluten-free bread.
 That helps the bread remain softer by retaining more moisture.
 If you have ever tried gluten-free bread in the past, you may have noticed that it is much drier than traditional bread.
 Soy lecithin helps with that problem.